 Diarrhea is a sign that something is wrong with your horse's health.
 Unless the problem clears up within a day, you should call your veterinarian.
 A horse can very quickly become dehydrated when it has diarrhea, and dehydration can cause laminitis, kidney failure, and in extreme cases, death.
 The underlying cause of your horse's diarrhea may be a serious health problem that can be difficult for you to identify.

-Diarrhea is a symptom, not an illness in itself and often indicates that something is awry with the horse’s digestive system.
-Usually, a horse’s manure is a pile of nicely formed, round-ish ‘buns’ or ‘road apples’.
-However, if the horse’s digestive system rushes its contents through too quickly, the manure can range from slightly sloppy to very loose and watery.
+Diarrhea is a symptom, not an illness in and of itself, and often indicates that something is awry with a horse’s digestive system.
+Usually, a horse’s manure is a pile of nicely formed, rounded "buns" or "road apples."
+If the horse’s digestive system rushes its contents through too quickly, though, its manure can range from slightly sloppy to very loose and watery.

 - Change of stable

 - Parasite load

 - Nonsteroidal anti-inflammatory drugs (including Butazone)